mverissimo/emotion-grid/README.md

 ## Looking for docs

-Can you check [here](https://emotion-grid.netlify.app/), guides and API reference.
+You can check [here](https://emotion-grid.netlify.app/), guides and API reference.

 ## Built with